Spaghetti and Summits widescreen small logo

 Even in December, we spotted a handful of people who braved the snow just to experience it.

-If you do decide to experience the views in the winter, the trail starts trail starts just below the top station of the chairlift.
+If you do decide to experience the views in the winter, the trail starts just below the top station of the chairlift.
 And we strongly recommend planning your hike from Ortisei.
 It’s just a short walk from the top of the gondola to the trail.
 If you take the Col Raiser gondola from Selva instead, you’ll end up having to walk from that top station to the bottom of the Fermeda chairlift and doing that on foot.
 We saw some people doing that and the lifties weren’t exactly stoked.

 Hands down, these were the most epic ski views I’ve ever seen!
 When you exit the cable car, you’re immediately met with sweeping views of Seceda’s iconic ridgeline and the surrounding Dolomites.
 Truly unreal.